AndreCiambo/AndreCiambo/README.md

 * SQL/DB/DBMS 🗄️: Comprehensive knowledge of SQL for effective data querying, manipulation, and management in various database management systems.
 Understanding of database structures and principles.

-* PYTHON 🐍:  Strong capabilities in Python for data scraping for extracting data from the web or Data Analysis using Pandas.
+* PYTHON 🐍:  Strong capabilities in Python for data scraping for extracting data from the web or Data Analysis using Pandas, Seaborn, Numpy, Matplotlib.

 * MICROSOFT POWER BI 💡:  Expertise in Microsoft Power BI for crafting interactive and detailed reports and dashboards, translating data into actionable insights.